true-og/Hologram-OG/README.md

 Finally, `delete`, you also only need to enter the id of the hologram, which, once again, can be found with `list`.

-Now you're a pro at LightweightHolograms!
+Now you're a pro at Hologram-OG!
 Have fun!

 (More features may be added in the future)